Flekay/The-Farmer-Was-Replaced/movement/loop_around/README.md

 - The `map_adv.py` and `map_inline.py` only have some niche use cases.
 - The `world_adv.py` was created for in the previous version of the game to fit a non full field pumpkin in the 60s best stats time window.
 It is currently not used in the game.
 - The `navi_to_next_tile.py` and `move_to_next_tile.py` currently don't have a real use case in the game.
+- These movement functions are only relevant for early farms and single drone leaderboards.
+For multi drone leaderboards, check out `/line_formation` or `/chunk_positioning`.